NCAR/bridgescaler/README.md

 # bridgescaler
-Bridge your scikit-learn scaler parameters between Python sessions and users.
+Bridge your scikit-learn-style scaler parameters between Python sessions and users.
-Bridgescaler allows you to save the properties of a scikit-learn scaler object to a json file, and then repopulate a new scaler object with the same properties.
+Bridgescaler allows you to save the properties of a scikit-learn-style scaler object to a json file, and then repopulate a new scaler object with the same properties.